Toash/COOL-code-generator/readme.txt

+Optimizations:
+Constant folding, computing constant expressions during compilation instead of emitting code that does it.
+Right now this is only doing for constants, I could extend it to work with Plus, Minus, Times, Divide, Negate and Identifiers.
+This would presumable require keeping track of the values of identifiers in a similar manner as the symbol stack

+TODO:
+Use stack temporaries instead of pushing temporaries on the stack. remove suspicious code from pa3
+Register allocation
+Dead code elimination

+PA3:
 My compiler just uses cl-asm as an ir.
 I skipped TAC because it wasn't fully working and I just wanted to start printing 1 to the screen quickly.